 You have been the victim—albeit unintentionally – of a canine “silent but deadly” gas attack.
 More commonly known as a Fido Fart.

 The Cause Although your dog may have gotten all the blame, let’s be honest, in the great majority of cases the gas problem is YOU.
 Yes, you!
-No, not in that “someone did IT but let’s blame the dog” way, but in one sense maybe that’s truer then you think.
+No, not in that “someone did IT but let’s blame the dog” way, but in one sense maybe that’s truer than you think.

 To really understand, let’s talk about your dog’s digestive system.

-Whether in a human or an animal, what is commonly refer to as a Fart (or Flatulence) is the result of a buildup of digestive gases being expelled from the body.
-The key is, the harder the body has to work on digesting particular foods, the more gas is produced.
+Whether in a human or an animal, what is commonly referred to as a Fart (or Flatulence) is the result of a buildup of digestive gases being expelled from the body.
+The key is, that the harder the body has to work on digesting particular foods, the more gas is produced.
 For most people, beans are generally harder to digest than other foods and, as a result, the body produces more gas to expel shortly after eating beans.